ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 * Export a function, so that the heavy operation will not run until you call it
 * Return a promise, so that you can have async operation when bootstrapping the dependency e.g. reading files, hitting other AWS service, etc.

-The code then would now look like this:
+With this convention, the code then would now look like this:

 ```javascript
 ...